-Back pain can be a debilitating issue to deal with and it can be made even worse by the seemingly inexplicable “heat” that accompanies some conditions.
-If you’ve ever experienced that burning pain in back, also called “Hot Back”, then you know what we’re talking about.
+Back pain can be a debilitating issue to deal with, and it can be made even worse by the seemingly inexplicable “heat” that accompanies some conditions.
+If you’ve ever experienced that burning pain in back, also called “Hot Back”, then you know exactly what we’re talking about.

 What Are the Symptoms of Hot Back?

-Symptoms that are typically associated with this particular type of back pain include but are not limited to:
+Symptoms that are typically associated with this particular type of back pain include but are not limited to the following.
+It is worth noting that symptoms can vary significantly from person to person depending on the underlying cause and the specific nerves involved.

 A Prickly, Stinging Sensation

-This type of sensation can be more commonly described as “pins and needles”.
+This type of sensation can be more commonly described as “pins and needles.”
 You will feel a pins and needles type of sensation along your spine or across your back.
+This prickling feeling is a direct result of nerve irritation and often comes and goes depending on body position, movement, or activity level.
+Many patients report that the sensation worsens after sitting or standing in one position for extended periods.

 Electrical Shock